-In her funding request letter to our Board, Superintendent Moran said, "It is important to value that while not all of our students come to us with the same interests, backgrounds or needs, they all do come to us with the same high levels of hopes and aspirations.
-It is our responsibility as educators and as community members to unlock the potential within each one of our students, to turn hopes from daydreams into reality."
+In her funding request to our Board, Superintendent Dr. Pamela R. Moran said, "It is important to value that while not all of our students come to us with the same interests, backgrounds or needs, they all do come to us with the same high levels of hopes and aspirations.
+It is our responsibility as educators and as community members to unlock the potential within each one of our students; to turn hopes from day dreams into reality."